XBraid/xbraid-convergence-est/README.md

     default : builds the default binary
-    doxygen : generates the Doxygen source code documentation load-packages : loads the armadillo library using SPACK unload-packages : unloads the armadillo library using SPACK
+    doxygen : generates the Doxygen source code documentation load-packages : loads the recommended libraries using SPACK unload-packages : unloads the recommended libraries using SPACK

 ## Source code documentation